DataDog/documentation/content/en/continuous_integration/pipelines/gitlab.md

 To enable collection of job logs:

 1. Enable the `datadog_integration_logs_collection` [feature flag][8] in your GitLab self-hosted or GitLab.com account.
-This allows you to see the **Enable job logs collection** check box on the [Pipeline Setup page][17].
+This allows you to see the **Enable job logs collection** checkbox on the [Pipeline Setup page][17].
 2. Click **Enable job logs collection** and click **Save changes**.

 Job logs are collected in [Log Management][9] and are automatically correlated with the GitLab pipeline in CI Visibility.
-Log files larger than 1GiB are truncated.
+Log files larger than one GiB are truncated.

 <div class="alert alert-info"><strong>Note</strong>: Logs are billed separately from CI Visibility.</div>

-For more information about processing job logs collected from the GitLab integration, see the [Processors documentation][19].
+For more information about processing job logs collected from the GitLab integration, see the [Processors documentation][18].

 ## Further reading